peippo/memory-game/README.md

 Memory game project for Udacity Front-End Web Developer Nanodegree.
 [Project specification on Udacity](https://review.udacity.com/#!/rubrics/591/view)

-## Known issues
-Moves counter does not keep track of moves properly if the cards are clicked rapidly in succession.

 ## Installation
 Want to run it locally?
 You need to have [Node.js](https://nodejs.org/en/), [NPM](https://www.npmjs.com/get-npm) and [Bower](https://bower.io/#install-bower) installed.
 If you do, just run the following commands in the project directory: